swarupmishra725/swarupmishra725/README.md

 - 👋 Hi, I’m Swarup Mishra from Bhubaneswar, Odisha.
-- 👀 I’m interested in Android Development and JSP.
+- 👀 I’m interested in JSP and Cyber Security.
-- 🌱 I’m currently learning Android Development
+- 🌱 I’m currently learning JSP.
-- 💞️ I’m looking to collaborate on internships regarding Android and JSP .
+- 💞️ I’m looking to collaborate on internships regarding JSP .
 - 📫 How to reach me mail me on mishraswarup279@gmail.com or on call or whats app on 9348450774

 <!---